 ‘a written declaration of an organisation’s core purpose and focus that normally remains unchanged over time.
 Properly crafted mission statements (1) serve as filters to separate what is important from what is not, (2) clearly state which markets will be served and how, and (3) communicate a sense of intended direction to the entire organisation

-Put basically, it’s a short punchy paragraph which showcases what your value is to the customer and wider community – it’s your business philosophy and plan, put succinctly.
+Put basically, it’s a short punchy paragraph which showcases what your value you are creating for your audience and the wider community – it’s your business philosophy and plan, put succinctly.